InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training

 \subsubsection{Combining Gradient Checkpointing Together}

 Gradient checkpointing affects estimation for both memory footprint and time cost.
-Same as common practice in Megatron-LM~\cite{DBLP:megatron}, \name applies checkpointing at layer granularity and let $l_{ckpt}$ denote the checkpointed layers.
+Same as common practice in Megatron-LM~\cite{narayanan2021efficient}, \name applies checkpointing at layer granularity and let $l_{ckpt}$ denote the checkpointed layers.

 We first analyze how checkpointing affects memory footprint estimation.
-There is a key observation when combining TPP with checkpointing: \textit{ keys and values of a chunk must be stored regardless of whether checkpointing is applied, as they are accessed by the subsequent chunks, so as their gradients}.
+The \textit{split chunk} exhibits a different behavior than other chunks: although gradient checkpointing is applied, its keys and values can not be released, as they are needed by the subsequent slices to perform the self-attention operation.
 However, the other activations of a checkpointed layer can be ignored.
 The phenomenon drives us to deal with keys and values individually in cost estimation.
-Specifically, we include not only the input but also keys and values of the checkpointed layers in the checkpointing overhead $M_{ckpt}$:
+Specifically, we include not only the checkpointed layer's input but also keys and values in checkpointing memory overhead $M_{ckpt}$:

-Moreover, checkpointing has no impact on $M_{dkv}$ and a chunk's activation footprint is further reformulated as:
+Moreover, checkpointing has no impact on $M_{dkv}$, and a chunk's activation footprint is further reformulated as:

 As for time cost estimation, checkpointing only affects the backward pass with a recomputation cost: